Stefanos-Arapoglou/Stefanos-Arapoglou/README.md

 I am a Civil Engineer with a lifetime passion for coding
 - 8 years of working experience as Civil Engineer
 - Currently studying IT in Datalabs
-- Aspiring to be a mix of Developer/Civil Engineer
+- Aspiring to be a mix of Developer&Civil Engineer
-- Greek 🇬🇷 / Italian / Swiss national
+- Greek 🇬🇷 / Italian 🇮🇹 / Swiss 🇨🇭

 ⚙️ Languages and Tools
 <div>